mRameez110/Cache-Logic/Node Js/001 User SignUp and Login/README.md

 v)bcrypt and compare password if user exist vi)If password not match, send proper message, otherwise transfer control to controller middleware vii) sign token and send response

+..... -> Nice you got the working flow